Muséum National d’Histoire Naturelle

 Hammam de la Mosquée de Paris

-Massages at this atmospheric hammam cost a little over €1 a minute and come in 10-, 20- or 30-minute bookings.
-The exfoliating body...
+Massages at this atmospheric hammam (Turkish steambath) cost a little over €1 a minute and come in 10-, 20- or 30-minute bookings.
+The...

 Mosquée de Paris

-Dig into one of nine types of couscous, or choose a heaping tajine or meaty grill at this richly decorated, authentic-as-it-gets North...
+Dig into one of 10 types of couscous, or choose a heaping tajine or meaty grill at this richly decorated, authentic-as-it-gets North...

-Place Valhubert & 36 rue Geoffroy Saint-Hilaire, 5e · interesting places nearby
+place Valhubert & 36 rue Geoffroy-St-Hilaire, 5e · interesting places nearby

 Muséum National d’Histoire Naturelle information